Last Updated on December 20, 2020 by bricoleur

 This may be a “cinema of the real” but it is no longer strictly documentary; the real expands to enclose the irreal, imagined, hallucinated, and dreamt.
 Marker documents and then splices in his projection of the dream state, the astral and unconscious material barely hidden behind every appearance, though historically resistant to cinematic inscription.
 But for him, to document is to already transform into a lived dream, to bring out the singular aspects of subjects and objects, and their mutable relations.
 As Adorno playfully asserts in Minima Moralia, “In the nineteenth century the Germans painted their dream and the outcome was invariably vegetable.
 The French needed only to paint a vegetable and it was already a dream.”

 The objects look back (“les objects m’aperçoivent”), as Klee said, and they also infiltrate every corner of the world.
 Department store steps are musical instruments, image and advertisement are everywhere.
-Marker finds in Tokyo a living cinema, a city on display constantly and basking in the proliferation of the image and the media landscape (as in a scene of a few poor men watching a huge bank of TV screens displaying a major sumo wrestling match).
+Marker finds a living cinema in Tokyo, a city on display constantly and basking in the proliferation of the image and the media landscape (as in a scene of a few poor men watching a huge bank of TV screens displaying a major sumo wrestling match).

 There is a surveillance of the viewer by Japanese television — the eyes of prostrate women look straight into ours.
-The gaze is male, and murderous — filming at its extreme is murder, as it preserves but also kills memory, and Marker cannot circumnavigate desire in his filming.
-A visual adulation of women, in short, a voyeurism, suffuses Sans Soleil, as it does many of his films, as well as his immense photographic oeuvre.
+The gaze is male and murderous — filming at its extreme is murder, as it preserves but also kills memory, and Marker cannot circumnavigate desire in his filming.
+In short, a visual adulation of women, a voyeurism, suffuses Sans Soleil, as it does many of his films, as well as his immense photographic oeuvre.
 “La photo, c’est la chasse, c’est l’instinct de chasse sans l’envie de tuer.
 C’est la chasse des anges…”2